How to stop a puppy crying in crate is a top-tier skill for new and experienced pet parents who have just introduced a puppy to their home.

 4. Give them plenty of exercise before crate time

-Once it’s time for them to be crated, give them a toy that can be filled with the best puppy treats so that even when they’re settling down, they still have something to amuse themselves with until they fall asleep.
-We love the KONG puppy toy for this as it can be smeared with a little peanut butter or a dog food paste and then you can use the stickiness to hold a few kibble-like treats in there as well.
+Once it’s time for them to be crated, give them a toy that can be filled with treats so that even when they’re settling down, they still have something to amuse themselves with until they fall asleep.
+We love the Kong puppy toy which is great for smearing with peanut butter or dog paste, and it's rubber, so it's a great teething toy too.

 Just like a toddler, puppies can’t ‘hold it’ for anywhere near as long as adult humans and dogs can and crying is often a sign they need to go to the toilet, so you’ll want to factor in potty breaks.